Wake Forest University

 I received my Ph.D. in positive and social/personality psychology from the University of Pennsylvania in 2010.
 With my colleague Laura Blackie, I do work on understanding post-traumatic growth in terms of permanent positive personality change among war-affected populations in Rwanda and Sri Lanka as well as various populations in the USA.
-In addition, I'm broadly interested in questions related to moral psychology, adversarial growth and the study of well-being.
+In addition, I'm broadly interested in questions related to moral psychology, growth following adversity and the study of well-being.
 My interest in the scientific study of character has its origins in my undergraduate research, which explored moral behavior from the perspective of ecological psychology.
-I'm also interested in the philosophical and theoretical underpinnings of positive psychology, and the effect of monetary incentives on judgments of moral offenses.
+I'm also interested in the philosophical and theoretical underpinnings of positive psychology.

 Trained in both psychology and moral philosophy, I graduated with summa cum laude honors from Franklin & Marshall College in 2005, and was awarded the Henry S. Williamson Medal, the college's highest student award presented annually to the outstanding senior of the graduating class.
 My awards include the 2015 Rising Star designation from the Association for Psychological Science, grants from the John Templeton Foundation, the Asia Foundation/ USAID, the Penn Program on Democracy, Citizenship, and Constitutionalism, and the Positive Psychology Center of the University of Pennsylvania; a Mellon Refugee Initiative Fund Fellowship, and numerous academic awards from Franklin & Marshall College.